 The last equality holds because each group is whitened, so that $C_{g_j} = (1 + \lambda) I$. \end{proof} Note that the $(1+\lambda)$ constant is a result of group whitening, without which the constant can be as large as $(D_{g_j} + \lambda)$ for the worst case where all the $D_{g_j}$ number of features are the same. \\

-The proofs above for Lemma~\ref{lemma:smoothness_glm} and~\ref{lemma:convexity_glm} are for one-dimensional output responses, but can be easily generalized to multi-dimensional responses by replacing 2-norms with Frobenius norms, and replacing vector inner-products with ``Frobenius products", i.e., sum of product of all elements. \\
+The proofs above for Lemma~\ref{lemma:smoothness_glm} and~\ref{lemma:convexity_glm} are for one-dimensional output responses.
+They can be easily generalized to multi-dimensional responses by replacing 2-norms with Frobenius norms and vector inner-products with ``Frobenius products", i.e., the sum of the products of all elements. \\